moonrayspex/moonrayspex.github.io/content/projects/creations/enhancedflowdirection.md

 ---

-Map created using Ontario datasets in ArcGIS Pro and Mapublisher for AI.
+Cartographic depiction and analysis created using Ontario datasets in ArcGIS Pro with ArcHydro extension.

 ![Drainage Lines](/img/EFDG_Ganaraska.JPG "Comparison of Drainage Lines")